2009 / 25 minutes

 “The year is 2081, and everybody was finally equal.
 They weren’t only equal before God and the law you see; they were equal every which way.
 Nobody was smarter than anybody else.
 Nobody was better looking than anybody else.
 Nobody was stronger or quicker than anybody else…”

-In 2081 a “golden age of equality” has been ushered in by the “Handicapper General” whose job is to assess everyone’s abilities and, if they have any advantages, to then assigns them “handicaps” to take them away.
-In the film’s opening scene we meet George who, being a little stronger than most, is sunk down in his easy chair by the heavy weights he’s been assigned to sap his strength.
-He’s also outfitted with earphones that hit him with piercing sounds to make it impossible for him to use his higher than average IQ.
+In 2081 a “golden age of equality” has been ushered in by the “Handicapper General” whose job is to assess everyone’s abilities and, if they have any advantages, to then assign them “handicaps” to take them away.
+In the film’s opening scene, we meet George who, being a little stronger than most, is sunk down in his easy chair by the heavy weights he’s been assigned to sap his strength.
+He’s also outfitted with earphones that hit him with piercing sounds to make it impossible for him to use his higher-than-average IQ.
 Meanwhile, his wife Hazel sits comfortably on the couch, knitting.
 She hasn’t been outfitted with any handicaps because she’s been deemed to have no advantages.

 So they are equal.
 But is it an equality we want to have?
 Hazel and George are now just as fast, just as strong, and just as able to do math as one another.
 But this is an equality of the lowest common denominator.
 To bring this equality George’s gifts had to be diminished until he was at Hazel’s level.
 And for the government to bring about this type of equality, it had to treat them quite differently: Hazel is free, while George is in chains.

 Surely this isn’t what we mean by equality, is it?
 There must be some other, better sort?